Mississippi State University Extension

 Principles of Diagnostic Testing Series | Part 5

-Principles of Diagnostic Testing Series Part 5 – Population characteristics: Prevalence Sometimes more than one diagnostic test is conducted to increase overall test sensitivity or specificity.
-For example, disease eradication programs may necessitate multiple diagnostic tests to ensure that an … Continue reading →
+Population characteristics: Prevalence Sometimes more than one diagnostic test is conducted to increase overall test sensitivity or specificity.
+For example, disease eradication programs may necessitate multiple diagnostic tests to ensure that an animal is not infected or diseased (a false-negative … Continue reading →

 Posted in Animal Health, Epi Methods